kevoreilly/CAPEv2/docs/book/src/development/code_style.rst

 very important for our development lifecycle, and not compliant code will most likely be rejected.

-Essentially Cuckoo's code style is based on `PEP 8 - Style Guide for Python Code
+Essentially CAPE's code style is based on `PEP 8 - Style Guide for Python Code
 <http://www.python.org/dev/peps/pep-0008/>`_ and `PEP 257 -- Docstring
 Conventions <http://www.python.org/dev/peps/pep-0257/>`_.